"Plan for Ultimate Gains" Custom Strength Program

 With the "Plan for Ultimate Gains" (PUG), there's no reason to settle for less.

 Novice lifters.
 Most beginner programs are based on "bro science."
-Steer clear of them and run an effective program from the get-go.
+Steer clear of them and run an effective program from day 1.

 Intermediate lifters struggling with plateaus.
 Beginner gains don't last forever.
 Your coach will determine the right progression to help you hit PRs again.